peytoncordero/DRI25/command-line.md

 </Info>

-# What is a text for the command line?
+# Talking computer
+**What is *text* for computers?**

+To communicate with the computer via the command line we use *text inputs*.
+It is important to stop for a minute to define what *text* means in this context.

-We mentioned that the command line is text-based.
-As humans, we are used to text with different fonts, sizes, bold and cursive letters, etc. These characteristics are for human interpretation of a text.
+As humans, we are used to thinking of written texts with several layers that go from the words to different fonts, sizes, bold and cursive letters, etc. These characteristics are for the human interpretation of a text, as they help to understand information.

-"Text-based" in the context of computers is merely the strings of words.
-To give a general sense of "text" when it comes to computers, we need to contrast *text editors* and *word processors*.
+For computers, however, text is something else.
+Text is merely the strings of *characters*.
+Characters are individual symbols that are represented by bytes to the computer.

+If we don't want to get our computer lost in translation when communicating with it, we need to contrast *word processors* and *text editors* and the kind of text these tools produce.
+In other words, we need a basic understanding of what happens on the computer side of the text.

 ## Word processors

-Word processors are programs we use to write and edit a document, such as Microsoft Word or Google Docs.
-In them, we input text and the program allows us to make changes in the text appearance.
-We choose, for example, a new typografy and letter size and the program immediately displays the changes without showing us the code the computer is reading to render the formatting.
+Word processors are programs to write and edit a document, such as Microsoft Word or Google Docs.
+When we these programs, we input text (in the computer sense) and the processor encodes our desired changes into the text appearance.
+For example, when choosing a new typography, we immediately see the change on our end.
+What we don't see is that the program has a hidden code to do the formatting.

 ![The image is a screenshot of Microsoft Word.
 We see what is written in the document.
 The title is “What do we mean by “text editor”?”
 The body of the text says: “While these words on this assumed “blank” document will hopefully print the way they look to you on your screen (with margins and fonts as you design them), this text is far from plain.
 In fact, Microsoft Word is a processor (emphasis on processor) with many hidden codes to help you with your desktop publishing.
 While these features enable many visual effects, the hidden codes become obstacles when you attempt to automate processing with the computer.](/images/command-line/worddoc.png "Word Doc")

-To put it in another way, what looks like "just words!" for users is formatted text using codes that the computer executes.
-For example, the words of the Microsoft Word document reproduced above are comprised of an archive of extensible markup language (XML), instructions that only Microsoft Word can read.
+To put it in another way, what looks like "just words!" in a word processor to us as humans is being encoded for the computer to execute changes.
+For example, the words of the Microsoft Word document reproduced above are comprised of an archive of extensible markup language (XML).
+XML works as instructions that only Microsoft Word can read.
 If we ask the command line to read that same Word .docx file, the result would be a mixture of symbols as we show below:

 ![This screenshot of the Command Line trying to read a .docx file shows a very long string of symbols, letters from different alphabets, and even characters that our fonts can not recognize (which show up as question marks).
 Here we reproduce only a very small part of the long result to give you a bit of the taste of the nonsense it is for humans: P K exclamation mark control character question mark l Z square bracket Content_Types square bracket .xml question mark question mark question mark question mark n question mark 0E](/images/command-line/CatWordDoc.png "Word Doc as visualized by Command Line")

-The computer tried to read the hidden code, but only Microsoft Word could read those instructions.
+The computer tried to read with the encoding, but only Microsoft Word could read those instructions.
 The styled text produced by word processors is known as *rich text*.

-Following [Unicode](https://www.unicode.org/versions/Unicode13.0.0/UnicodeStandard-13.0.pdf) (version 13.0), which is the international standard for displaying letters and symbols in a computer, “Rich text carries complex formatting information as well as text context [and its] representation may be implementation-specific or proprietary” (p.19).
-Surprising how much is going on behind the words shown on the screen in word processors!
+Rich text is text -in the computer sense- with rich encoding.
+The implementation of that encoding can be proprietary, as it is in the case of Microsoft Word, or can be open source, such as in Libre Office.
+In short, rich text carries complex formatting information that would cause our computer to get lost in translation!

 ## Text editors

-To interact with the computer, we need to use *plain text*, which is text without hidden formatting.
-It is produced by text editors following international standards.
-Thus, it has the advantages of being manipulable in different editors and readable within the command line.
+We need *plain text* to communicate with our computer.
+Plain text is the text without hidden formatting.
+It has the advantage of being manipulable in different editors, readable within the command line, and used for programming languages.

-According to [Unicode](https://www.unicode.org/versions/Unicode13.0.0/UnicodeStandard-13.0.pdf) (version 13.0): “Plain text is a pure sequence of character codes” (p.18); “is the underlying content stream to which formatting can be applied.
+Following [Unicode](https://www.unicode.org/versions/Unicode13.0.0/UnicodeStandard-13.0.pdf) (version 13.0), which is the international standard for displaying letters and symbols in a computer, “Plain text is a pure sequence of character codes” (p.18); “is the underlying content stream to which formatting can be applied.
 [It is] public, standardized, and universally readable” (p.19).
-We could say that plain text shows its cards.
-The only way it can be marked up is in ways that can not be hidden from the human eye.
+We could say that plain text shows its cards to the computer.

+To produce plain text we need *text editors*.
+Text editors are programs for editing plain text files.
+Some of the types of files that include plain text are  .txt, .csv, or .md.
 Because we need plain text to interact with the computer, text editors are an important tool for programming and working in the command line.
-A text editor is a program that allows you to edit plain text files, such as .txt, .csv, or .md.

-Text editors are not used to edit rich text documents.
-Word processors should not be used to edit plain text files, because the formatting would prevent programs from running and configuration files from being read correctly.
+Text editors are not used to edit rich text documents because of the encoding.
+In the same line, word processors should not be used to edit plain text files because we would add encoding that would prevent programs from running and configuration files from being read correctly.

-While it doesn't matter which text editor you choose, you should try to become comfortable with at least one of them.
-In the end, choosing a text editor has as much to do with personality as it does with functionality!
+While it doesn't matter which text editor you choose, you should try to become comfortable with at least one.
+Ultimately, choosing a text editor has as much to do with personality as it does with functionality!

 ## Evaluation